multivariate_polynomial_abstract#

 list of weak references to the object (if defined)

-class minterpy.core.ABC.multivariate_polynomial_abstract.MultivariatePolynomialSingleABC(multi_index, coeffs=None, internal_domain=None, user_domain=None, grid=None)[source]#
+class minterpy.core.ABC.multivariate_polynomial_abstract.MultivariatePolynomialSingleABC(multi_index, coeffs=None, grid=None, domain=None)[source]#

 Bases: MultivariatePolynomialABC

-abstract base class for “single instance” multivariate polynomials
+Abstract base class for “single instance” multivariate polynomials

 Parameters:

-The multi-indices of the multivariate polynomial.
+• multi_index (MultiIndexSet) – The multi-index set of the multivariate polynomial.

 Notes